 The above reaction (modified from Mader 1993) indicates that carbohydrates (CH2O) are synthesized from CO2 and H2O in the presence of sunlight.
 The colors also provide information on the origin of the constituents of the products.
-It shows that both the carbon (in orange) and oxygen (in red) in CH2O comes from CO2 while the oxygen that is liberated (in blue) comes from water or H2O.
+It shows that both the carbon (in white) and oxygen (in red) in CH2O comes from CO2 while the oxygen that is liberated (in yellow) comes from water or H2O.

 However, light energy is not utilized directly to drive the reaction.
 Similarly, H2O does not directly reduce CO2 to carbohydrate.

 The process of photosenthesis in plants occurs inside the cell in highly structured organelles called chloroplast (a plastid).
 Each chloroplast has a double membrane that surrounds a stroma.
 The stroma is a large central space containing fluid rich in enzymes that reduce CO2 to CH2O.
 Within the stroma are the grana.
 Each granum consists of sack-like structures or disks called thylakoids which contain light-absorbing chlorophyll and yellow-orange pigments called carotenoid.